 Hotels don’t usually mix well with rock’n’roll – just think of all those TVs that have crashed out of bedroom windows.
 But at Hotel Pelirocco, near Brighton’s pebble-fringed seafront, the rock star ethos has been embraced, drizzled with sauciness, and then packaged into nineteen uniquely sexy bedrooms.
 There’s the flagship sleazy Play Room, with an eight-foot-wide circular bed (complete with mirrored canopy) and an in-room pole-dancing area.
 Then there’s the Pin-up Parlour, where tasselled lampshades and drapes pay homage to Fifties bombshell Diana Dors.
 Or maybe the Nookii Room’s more your style, drenched in black satin, with its own peep-show sign.

-If nature was given its way, Clavell Tower, near Wareham, would probably be somewhere at the bottom of the English Channel by now.
+If nature was given its way, Clavell Tower, near Wareham in Dorset, would probably be somewhere at the bottom of the English Channel by now.
 But in 2006, the Landmark Trust embarked on a project to restore the 180-year-old folly and rebuild it 82 feet back from the crumbling cliffs of the Purbeck coast.
 It worked, and nearly £900,000 later, it’s available to rent – a dinky little house with unparalleled views, it's one of our favourite unusual places to stay in Britain.